Position: Director of Engineering (WASH)

 DigDeep is built on the principles of equity, transparency and the power of human experience.
 Your work will improve the daily lives of real people – people you’re likely to meet.
 Every American should have the clean, running water they need to thrive.
 Join us, and we’ll close the US water gap in our lifetimes.

-Please submit a thoughtful cover letter and resume to: [email protected] by Wednesday, 8 July 2020.
+Please submit a thoughtful cover letter and resume to: [email protected].
 We will respond to all applicants.
 Please note that Note: DigDeep cannot provide immigration sponsorship for this position.
 Thank you.